Updated on 13-02-2020

 The hunting and gathering was usually dependent mainly on the seasons.
 The vegetation also varied according to the season.
 During this period people were not aware of cooking and fire.
 People of lower Palaeolithic Age ate all food in raw condition without being cooked as the fire was not known to them.
 These people were wanderers and hence moved from one place to another in search of food.

-All these breathtaking paintings that they have survived the time and weather till now demonstrate skills of people of Palaeolithic Age.
+All the breath taking paintings that they have survived the time and weather till now demonstrate skills of people of Palaeolithic Age.

 During the lower Palaeolithic era various culture and traditions can be observed.